rubenrabb01/Modeling-MacFish-database/Day-week distance range.md

 nrow(data_distrdw)
 ```

-Since 31 individuals are in the dataset the exact number of days is:
+Since there are 31 individuals in the dataset the exact number of days is:
 ```
 nrow(data_distrdw)/(1440*31)
 ```